Technologicat/spacemacs.d/README.md

  - **Usability, general**:
    - Use the Zenburn color theme, easy on the eyes with good highlight colors.
 See the [theme gallery](https://themegallery.robdor.com/) or [its GitHub repo](https://github.com/robmerrell/spacemacs_theme_gallery).
    - Quick file switching in current window with `C-<next>`, `C-<prior>`.
 Skips any non-file buffers and knows when no files are open, or when the current buffer is the only file open.
 For the purposes of the switcher, Spacemacs's `untitled` buffers count as files.
-     - Mainly to be more convenient than `M-m b n`, `M-m b p`, by having an easily repeatable key combo, and by skipping buffers that are often uninteresting.
+     - Mainly more convenient than `M-m b n`, `M-m b p`, by having an easily repeatable key combo, and skipping buffers that are often uninteresting.
    - In `text-mode`, auto-complete from any text in any open buffer.
-Configures `company` to use `dabbrev` via a mode hook.
+We configure `company` to use `dabbrev` via a mode hook.
    - Spellcheck with [Enchant](https://github.com/AbiWord/enchant), allows proper spellchecking of both English and Finnish.
 Pre-configured for these two languages.
 (Requires a suitable Enchant and backends, see below for details.)
    - Bump `undo-limit` to a modern-day useful value ([see here](https://www.reddit.com/r/emacs/comments/90si1c/why_cant_i_have_truly_persistent_undo_on_emacs/)).
 Helps with *oops, I just deleted the whole document* edits with large files such as source code.
    - Bookmark tweaks.
 Use [`bookmarkplus`](https://www.emacswiki.org/emacs/BookmarkPlus), and:
      - Adjust autoname format to `file.py:301,12:dostuff`, see `my-auto-l+c-name`.
 The function name part is omitted when `(which-function)` fails or returns nil.
      - Make autonamed bookmarks persist across sessions.
-     - Tweak the visual style of all bookmarks to a non-intrusive blue.
+     - Tweak the visual style of all bookmarks to a non-intrusive blue (`SteelBlue4`).
 The margin indicator goes on the **left for autonamed** bookmarks, and on the **right for manually named** bookmarks.
    - Enable 1-based column indexing.
 Rows already are, so why not columns too?
    - Diminish some more minor mode lighters to de-clutter the modeline.
    - Minimap mode (bound to `<f9>`), provided by `sublimity`.